 • Also for cooking soup, stews and oatmeal.

-1.5 Cup Mini Rice Steamer
+1.5 Cup Mini Rice Steamer Cooker

 • Cook & keep warm functions – 1 touch operation